mxagar/azure_guide/README.md

-# A Guide to Azure with Focus on Machine Learning
+# A Guide to Microsoft Azure

 These notes collect the basics related to using the Azure cloud services.

-Some of them were written after following the Udemy tutorial/course by Scott Duffy
+Some of them were written after following the Udemy tutorial/course by Scott Duffy:

 [AZ-900: Microsoft Azure Fundamentals Exam Prep](https://www.udemy.com/course/az900-azure/)